Anna Kennedy: Other activities

-During Autism Awareness Month, April 2013, ABA and Anna launched their 'Give Us a Break' campaign.
+During Autism Awareness Month, April 2013, the Anti-Bullying Alliance and Kennedy launched their "Give Us a Break" campaign.

 This campaign aimed to raise awareness about the bullying of autistic children in school and colleges, particularly during break times, highlighted the need for autistic children to feel safe by providing them opportunities to indulge in positive activities and to encourage schools and colleges to share the ways they can improve their social skills and keep them safe too.

 She highlighted the activities that can keep children from bullying during lunch times.
-She also emphasised that there should be a strong communication between the parents and school which comes up with a 24-hour curriculum for the children in order to get a better idea about their behaviour all day and to prevent them getting mixed messages by parents and teachers.
+She also emphasised that there should be a strong communication between the parents and school, which comes up with a 24-hour curriculum for the children to get a better idea about their behaviour all day and to prevent them getting mixed messages by parents and teachers.

-In 2001, Anna also set up a community college for adults.
-The former Prime Minister's wife, Samantha Cameron, was invited to the official opening of a specialist school set up by Anna Kennedy in Kent, South East London.
+In 2001, Kennedy also set up a community college for adults.
+The former prime minister's wife, Samantha Cameron, was invited to the official opening of a special school set up by Kennedy with others in Kent, South East London.

+Kennedy appeared on the BBC's People's Strictly for Comic Relief in 2015.

+Kennedy's focus is now exclusively on her charity work; this includes working with others in the autistic and neurodivergent communities.
+In 2023 she worked with Metropolitan Police Service on producing the document: "Stop and Search guidance for autistic people".

+Kennedy is a patron of Autism Support Crawley, Kilmarnock Horse Rescue, Cheshire Autism Practical Support, Square Peg Foundation, Camp Mohawk Autism Early Support, and an ambassador for Special Dreams Foundation, Autism Anglia Born Anxious, and Includability.

+She is also a committee member of Ladies Of All Nations International Group.

 Awards

-Kennedy was awarded an OBE in the Queen's Birthday Honors by Queen Elizabeth II at Buckingham Palace, for her services and campaigning work for autistic children.
+Kennedy was awarded an OBE in the Queen's Birthday Honours by Queen Elizabeth II at Buckingham Palace, for her services and campaigning work for autistic children.

-She won an award named, 'Woman of the Year' in 2009 which runs with the collaboration of The Observer and Smooth Radio.
-Kennedy received the Institute of Directors Chairman's special award for her contributions to the community.
+In 2009, she won an award "Woman of the Year", which runs with the collaboration of The Observer and Smooth Radio.
+Kennedy received the Institute of Directors chairman's special award for her contributions to the community.

 She is the "Achieving Mum of the Year" of Tesco Mum of the Year Awards 2013 for her campaigning work for autistic children.

-She is an ambassador for the Outcomes First Group.
+In 2013 Kennedy was awarded an honorary doctorate from Teesside University, the university most associated with her hometown of Middlesbrough.

 Media

-Anna's story has been published in various magazines and newspapers, and appeared as 'pick of the day' an hour long Video Diary Documentary on BBC.
-Anna's story and the work she has been involved with was also discussed in depth in an episode of The Autism Podcast.
+Kennedy's story has been published in various magazines and newspapers, and appeared as "pick of the day" on the Video Diaries documentary on BBC.
+Her story and the work she has been involved with was also discussed in depth in an episode of The Autism Podcast.

+Kennedy hosts a weekly show on Women's Radio Station in addition to a monthly show on Gateway 97.8 FM.